arangodb/kube-arangodb/README.md

 #### Operator Enterprise Only Features

+To upgrade to the Enterprise Edition, you need to get in touch with the ArangoDB team.
+[Contact us](https://www.arangodb.com/contact/) for more details.

 <!-- START(featuresEnterpriseTable) -->
 | Feature                                                | Operator Version | Introduced | ArangoDB Version | ArangoDB Edition | State      | Enabled | Flag | Remarks                                                                     |
 |:-------------------------------------------------------|:-----------------|:-----------|:-----------------|:-----------------|:-----------|:--------|:-----|:----------------------------------------------------------------------------|